-Binary and other plain data columns will still use 8-bit strings for interfacing, since storing this data in Unicode objects would cause trouble. mxODBC will eventually use buffer or some form of binary objects to store binary data in some future version.
+Binary and other plain data columns will still use 8-bit strings for interfacing, since storing this data in Unicode objects would cause trouble. mxODBC will eventually use buffer or some form of binary objects to store binary data in some future version, e.g. the new bytes type which will be introduced with Python 3.0.

 This variable only has an effect if mxODBC was compiled with Unicode support (default for Python 2.0 and later).
-If not, mxODBC will always work in EIGHTBIT\STRINGFORMAT mode.
+If not, mxODBC will always work in EIGHTBIT STRINGFORMAT mode.